 Welcome to Newark Community Art Club

-Hello Newark Community Art Club!
+Hello!
 I hope you are all well and staying safe.
-For anyone new, we are a club, which I lead, and is funded by Nottinghamshire County Council Local Improvement Scheme (LIS) and is an inclusive art club for young people in the Newark area.
+For anyone new, Newark Community Art Club, which I lead, is funded by Nottinghamshire County Council Local Improvement Scheme (LIS) and is an inclusive art club for young people in the Newark area.
 We normally meet once a week on Wednesdays after school at Newark Academy but currently have only digital means to stay connected.
 Art is helping many people to get through this difficult time and it can be a good way to deal with worries and anxiety.
 I have set this page up for you to look at and get some ideas for art activities you can do at home.
 There are a number of activities to choose from below, scroll down to the bottom for the most recent additions (the numbering started again at the beginning of the new academic year in Autumn 2020).
 All the activities will have files you can download and either work from on screen or print out and use and will be numbered but you can do them in any order you like.
 Take care, stay safe and keep being creative!

 Activity 1 - Colour Wheel and Colour Mixing